 Money Plant's Humidity Needs

-To maintain the moderate to high humidity required by your money plant, spray it weekly with water in a spray bottle.
+To maintain the moderate to high humidity required by your money plant, spritz it daily with water in a spray bottle.
 Avoid using very cold water.
 Tepid water is more suited to the money tree's tropical pedigree.

 Another way to add humidity is with a pebble tray.
 Cover the bottom of a tray with a layer of small, pleasingly colored stones, and cover with clean water.
-Set the money tree's container in the tray, making sure water doesn't come up over the edges of the saucer.
+Set the money tree's container in the tray, making sure the water level stays below the bottom of the pot.

 Carol Sarao is an entertainment and lifestyle writer whose articles have appeared in Atlantic City Weekly, The Women's Newspaper of Princeton, and New Millennium Writings.
 She has interviewed and reviewed many national recording acts, among them Everclear, Live, and Alice Cooper, and received her Master of Fine Arts degree in writing from Warren Wilson College.